msft-jasonparker/Automated-AVD-Deployment/README.md

 ### Azure

 The following resources are considered to be the minimum resources needed to ensure successful deployments along with dynamic scaling.
+Manually create the required components or use the [Azure Setup](#azure-setup---greenfield-deployments) templates

 - Subscription(s)
   - 1 or more Subscriptions (e.g. Core sub, EastUS sub)